 Turkey and Wild Rice Soup

-This is the perfect warm and cozy comfort food to make with leftover holiday extras.
+This is the perfect warm and cozy comfort food to make with leftover Thanksgiving turkey.
 In just about 30 minutes, you can easily have homemade soup ready for the whole family.
 Once you have caramelized the onions, just toss the veggies, leftover turkey, and wild rice into chicken broth and simmer until the veggies are cooked and the turkey is warmed.

 I absolutely love the texture of wild rice in soup, but feel free to substitute any other kind of long grain white rice or brown rice if you prefer.
 You can also use leftover chicken or rotisserie chicken to make this recipe, and mix and match your favorite veggies.